Asset Management vs Wealth Management

 Fee-only wealth management

 A fee-only financial advisor is only paid by their clients; they do not sell financial products (like insurance or mutual funds) and they do not receive commissions.
 Fee-only advisors also don’t accept compensation from third parties, like referral fees or other sales revenue.
-Fee-only advisors are usually paid as a percentage of the assets they manage for their client.
+Fee-only advisors usually base fees on a percentage of the assets they manage for their client.

 Fee-based financial advisor